Pandora DiamondsUSD 550

-Hopefully, you know that diamond cut is by far the most important of all qualities of a diamond.
+Hopefully, you know that a diamond’s cut is by far the most important of all qualities of a diamond.
 If not, we urge you to dig deeper into our quick intro to lab-created diamonds.
 In short, you should always pick the highest grade.

 However, depending on the grading institute, that grade can be either excellent or ideal.
 Notably, the leading lab-grown diamond grading institute IGI uses ideal as the best grade.
 Pandora claims that their excellent cut diamonds are of the highest grade.
-That tells us that Pandora either doesn’t have their diamonds grading by the leading lab-grown diamond institute or, worse, doesn’t actually carry the highest grade.
+That tells us that Pandora either doesn’t have its diamonds graded by the leading lab-grown diamond institute or, worse, doesn’t actually carry the highest grade.

 We think it’s the former.
 And that may be fine.
 There are other reliable grading laboratories than IGI.
 What does worry us is that Pandora does not reveal which institutes they use.